jevinskie/iphone-elite/ZiPhone/README.txt

 Thanks to iphone-elite.org for support.
 Thanks to Viper and Tifel and ortner for being so nice always.
 Thanks to PENDOR for the osx gui
-Thanks to mzaouara for the ascii art (he used some generator online) Thanks to PsxGunDown to review this readme.
+Thanks to mzaouara for the ascii art (he didn't use some generator he's an ascii artist !)
+Thanks to PsxGunDown to review this readme.

 Namaste,